codacy-badger/footman/readme.md

 #### Error Handler

-you can get all Error with *FootmanRequestException* & *FootmanCookiesException* Exception.
+you can get all Error with *FootmanException* but if you want to get request errors like connection error, Server errors like 5xx or 4xx errors you can catch them with *FootmanRequestException*, you can also catch cookies errors with *FootmanCookiesException*.

 ```PHP
 // Use Request Provider & Exceptions